glucasroe/glucasroe.github.io/index.md

 ---
 layout: post
 ---
 I'm Lucas Roe (I also go by Luck).
 I am a product design leader.
-I use a broad range of methodologies to find and prioritize the path forward for excellent products.
+I use a broad range of methodologies to find the path to deliver excellent products.

 <nav>
     <li><a href="/writing">Read my writing</a></li>